Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 Note: as of May 1, 2019, [Facebook live now mandates the use of RTMPS](https://developers.facebook.com/docs/graph-api/changelog/breaking-changes/#live-api-4-24).
 That functionality requires your distro's [mbed TLS](https://tls.mbed.org/) package, which [obs-studio/cmake/Modules/FindMbedTLS.cmake script](https://github.com/obsproject/obs-studio/blob/master/cmake/Modules/FindMbedTLS.cmake) searches for at compile time.

+Note: Do not use the github source tar as it does not include all the required source files.
+Always use the appropriate git tag with the associated submodules.

 ### Red Hat/Fedora-based Build Directions
 * Get RPM fusion at http://rpmfusion.org/Configuration/ ([Nux Desktop](http://li.nux.ro/repos.html) is an alternative that may include better packages for RHEL/CentOS 7)
 * Get the required packages: